mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ## Finding out more about Authentic Approaches

-We can start to see large similarities between different strands of design and project approaches.
-The craft approach and design patterns approach will be familiar to most professional and hobbyist coders.

 It is rare in today's coding environment to approach a coding project using a top down / abstract approach and then code everything from scratch.
 Instead for many coders the first stage will be to mess around with the tools, and then to research what code frameworks will help your job and what already written modules can be incorporated.
-Once you have worked out where the gaps are then you start coding to start plumbing the pieces together and to patch any of the gaps that appear.

 Teachers can support students to develop this kind of pragmatic, authentic approach.
 For example the PRIMM approach which is explored in another chapter is very helpful to build students ability to read other people's code.
 Also the Use-Modify-Create model, explored in the chapter on game making in another chapter, is valuable to build familiarity with code environments through small changes that get progressively more ambitious.

 In summary, what many design and project approaches have in common, and what makes them different from more traditional classroom approaches is their a focus on devoting time to hands on making, structured support to aid inspire learners and facilitate observation of practice of others and a great choice in what goals learners set.
 For a really accessible and convincing summary of project based approaches and their adoption in a classroom setting see this review by Barron and Darling Hammond - http://tiny.cc/pbl-summary.
 For broader web based resources and case studies in blog post and video form, the Edutopia website is a good source - https://www.edutopia.org/project-based-learning